belfrancois/yolo_justai/README.md

 pip install -r requirements.txt  # install
 ```

-If you want to do a custom training, the different steps should be :
+If you want to do a custom training, the differents steps should be :
 - 1 Create your dataset with the correct format and respecting the paths
 - 2 Set up clear ml and optuna if necessary
 - 3 Select a transfer learning if necessary